TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 mkdir /mnt/c/Users/<Your Windows Username>/Documents/Projects
 ~~~

 (Replace `<Your Windows Username>` with your Windows username).
 This will create a new `Projects` folder inside of your Documents folder.
-Obviously you could have used windows explore to click your way there too, but why not use our fancy new toy?
+Obviously you could have used windows explorer to click your way there too, but why not use our fancy new toy?

 #### Step 3.2: Create the Symbolic Link